SeaTac, Washington: History

 Incorporating the area as a city was proposed by local residents in the 1980s, while a competing proposal sought annexation into Des Moines or another city.
 Local residents voted for incorporation on March 14, 1989, and the city incorporated on February 28, 1990.
 Des Moines amended their annexation territory following the decision.
 The original ballot used the name "Sea-Tac", but the incorporation petition to the county government omitted the hyphen.
-In 2014, Gavin Kelly of The Resolution Foundation wrote that "A generation ago SeaTac was what Americans would call a middle-class town.
-A jet-fueller or baggage handler could earn a decent living."